 Lease says must give 60 day notice if moving at end of lease.
 If not able to due to new place not ready or unable to find new place, what recourse does landlord company have?
 Can we just convert to month to month until move can be arranged or will there be any financial penalty?

 The recourse available to a landlord when a tenant fails to leave by the end of a lease is to via written demand notify the tenant that they are now in a "tenancy at sufferance" and are deemed to be a "holdover tenant."
 This allows a landlord to demand double rent.
-Alernatively, it is entirely at a...Read more »
+Alernatively,...Read more »

 In situations like yours where one does not have a written lease and is paying rent on a weekly basis, the law requires that notice to terminate be given in the same amount of time that rent is due.
 That being 7 days notice here.